How to Get an Oregon Alcohol Service Permit

 4 Simple Steps to Get Your Oregon Alcohol Service Permit

 If you’re planning to serve alcohol in Oregon, you’ll need an official Oregon Alcohol Service Permit issued by the Oregon Liquor and Cannabis Commission (OLCC).
-With recent changes from House Bill 4138 taking effect on March 31, 2025, the application process has been updated.
+Following changes from House Bill 4138 that took effect on March 31, 2025, the application process has been updated.
 We’ve broken down the new process into four simple steps to help you get your permit quickly and easily!

 Step 1: Complete an Approved Alcohol Server Education Course